pfinazzo/AWS-Lambda-Serverless-Nodejs/README.md

 * in the root directory of your project type the following:

-$ serverless config credentials --provider aws --key ACCESS_KEY --secret SECRET
+$ serverless config credentials --provider aws --key MY_ACCESS_KEY --secret MY_SECRET

-* make sure to replace "ACCESS_KEY" and SECRET with your actual access key and secret values found in your csv file
+* make sure to replace "MY_ACCESS_KEY" and "MY_SECRET" with your actual access key and secret values found in your csv file

 - Note if you are doing this for the second time you will have to overwrite your previous version using the "-o" flag

 * this will create a new hidden file on your computer located at ~/.aws/credentials

-* to make sure it worked you can type
+* to make sure it worked you can type the following:

-$ cat ~/.aws/credentials and it should list all your access keys
+$ cat ~/.aws/credentials

+* it should list your access key and secret

 * Finally in bash, still in the root directory of your project type the following: